-Fenelon Gold is located in the Nord-du-Québec administrative region, approximately 75 kilometres west-northwest of the city of Matagami, in the province of Québec, Canada.
-Fenelon Gold consists of one block of nineteen (19) mining claims and one (1) mining lease, covering an aggregate area of 1,052ha, and is located within the same geological belt that hosts the large Detour Gold mine in Ontario.
+Fenelon Gold is located in the Nord-du-Québec administrative region, approximately 75 kilometres west-northwest of the city of Matagami, in the province of Québec, Canada and consists of one block of nineteen (19) mining claims and one (1) mining lease.
+Fenelon Gold is proximal to the Sunday Lake Deformation Zone ("SLDZ") which hosts the Detour Gold Mine in Ontario, and Balmoral Resources' gold deposits at Martiniere.
+The 1,052 hectare property hosts the Discovery Zone gold deposit and surrounding 4 km strike length of a gold-hosting secondary splay of the SDLZ.